Expert blog

 How We Work: SunStrike Studios’ HUD Design Process

-3. Art Production: Creating tailored graphics, icons, and animated elements that seamlessly fit your game’s aesthetic.
+3. Art Production: creating tailored graphics, icons, and animated elements that fit your game's aesthetic.

-5. Feedback & Refinement: We iterate based on your feedback and real user playtesting, guaranteeing an optimal final product.
+5. Feedback & Refinement: we iterate based on your feedback and real user playtesting - delivering an optimal final product.

 Elevate Your Game with Professional HUD Design

-An expertly designed HUD can define your game’s user experience, improve player retention, and set your title apart in a crowded market.
-Focusing on clarity, style, and accessibility is not just good design — it’s good business.
+An expertly designed HUD can define your game's user experience, improve player retention, and set your title apart in a crowded market.
+Focusing on clarity, style, and accessibility in your video game HUD and game UI design is not just good design - it's good business.

 Kallipoleos 3, office 102, 1055 Nicosia, Cyprus